The Great Remote Worker Migration

 Time Management

-A challenge that remote workers often encounter is distractions at home.
+Remote workers often encounter distractions at home.
 After all, they are sitting in front of your computer in their own house or apartment.
 They’re surrounded by all the comforts and tools that make up the home—their bed, fridge, bathroom, and so on.
 They might find that they have a difficult time filtering out these distractions when working from home.

 When employees return to the office, they may experience more focus because they aren’t surrounded by personal tasks.
 However, their time management strategies may need to change for the office environment.